 Applicants are invited to submit up to six (6) separate works of art for consideration, uploading one (1) JPEG (.jpg) image of each to the CaFE site.
 If necessary, a detail may be uploaded as one of the six.
 Images must be uploaded to the artist’s profile prior to completing a call for entry.
 Applications also require title of work, medium, size, year completed, and price.
 Be sure the size and selling price is a reflection of the artwork framed.
 Refer to specific finishing guidelines under the Eligibility section of this document.

 Also consider submitting one of your six works of art (any media) to reflect our theme this year.
-The 2019 theme is “Energy.”
-To be included for consideration in the theme category at judging, please title your work “ENERGY: followed by the title of your work,” such as “ENERGY: Sunshine.”
-In the description field, include a description of your work and why it reflects Energy.
+The 2020 theme is “Celebration.”
+To be included for consideration in the theme category at judging, please title your work “Celebration: followed by the title of your work,” for example “Celebration: Sunshine.”
+In the description field, include a description of your work and why it reflects Celebration.

 Art centers and groups: A separate profile and valid email address is required for each submitting artist.
 Each artist’s submissions should reflect the person’s individual creativity.
 Multiple renditions of the same subject matter, such as a class assignment, will not be accepted.
 Please include the name and address of the art center or group on application.